 High Street Survival: Are Department Stores Allowing Brands To Grow?

-Although some brands are suffering the ‘death of the high street’, some brands are stronger than ever.
+Although the high street in some cases in declining, there are a number of brands who are thriving through this.
 Could this be down to the number of its concessions rather than physical stores?
 Read on, as we compare the success of concession stores with regular standing shops and discuss if one is more successful than the other and why.

 Running your store on the high street

 For many entrepreneurs, opening a store on the high street was always their first choice.
 They’re in some of the biggest towns and cities and are therefore accessible to thousands of people each day.
 But, almost 6,000 stores closed on UK high streets in 2017, with many brands blaming the rise of internet shopping for their demise.

 Research has shown that in the UK alone, an average of 11 stores opened each day last in 2017; 16 closed each day, which excludes independent stores.
 The report determined that it was the fashion and footwear stores that were hardest hit in 2017 and that spending in these areas had fallen by around 2% over the last two years.